nitinkc/nitinkc.github.io/static/java_revisions.md

  * IMPORTANT: they consume more memory than HashMap !!!

 {% gist nitinkc/3b434410bca596c8fbeae64a0e7c2895 %}

-### SETS
-Set takes only single instance of an element.

-While adding an element into a set, a test of equality happens, to determine if the object being pushed already exist

-With Integer, no need to override hashCode() and equals()

-With Tree set it will sort to DNSO
-{% gist nitinkc/f98cd225bc3dd60b21368c56980ef006 %}

 ### Heaps (Priority Queues in Java)
 Heaps are represented using Priority Queue.
 It gives O(1) seek time